 Yes, intercoms are still heavily used.
-Their usage has increased to an increase in online shopping, and growth in number of packages being delivered to building.
-Most intercoms are converting from audio wired intercoms, to wireless video intercoms.
+Their usage has increased to an increase in online shopping, and growth in the number of packages being delivered to the building.
+Most intercoms are converting from audio wired intercoms to wireless video intercoms.

 What can I do with the old intercom system?

 I assume you are looking to upgrade an older intercom system with a newer one.
 Most people replace wired intercoms with wireless video intercoms.
 Intercom installers can swap out the main entry panel with the new system.
 The receiving buzzer buttons in each unit become non functional, and just artifacts of the past.

 Most intercoms dont bite, and are safe to use.
 Most intercom systems run on low voltage electricity (under 48 V DC), so they are safe to operate.